narzul/AndroidRootUpgrade/README.md

 	- the serial number should be written in revolutionary window
 	- when done press get beta key.
 	- type in the betakey in revolutionary and press enter;
-6: It will start up in fastboot, if the revolutionary says download fail
+6. It will start up in fastboot, if the revolutionary says download fail<br/>
 	- then unpack adb-fastboot-win.zip, go into the folder hold right shift down and right click, go down and select open command window here or start cmd and then navigate to the folder or click on start.cmd.
 	- type or copy or type -> fastboot flash recovery recovery-clockwork-touch-5.8.0.2-bravo.img
 	- press the power button to navigate to hboot, go down and select recovery.
-7: it should now be restarted in clockworkmod
+7. it should now be restarted in clockworkmod<br/>
 	Note: you can use the screen touch now, and the power button does not work in clockworkmod
 	- select mounts and storage
 	- go down to the bottom and select mount usb storage